-Form D is a federal notice of an exempt securities offering and is the only disclosure document that is required to be filed with the SEC.
-This document discloses biographical information about the offering. the company, use of proceeds, and the principals of the company.
+Form D is a federal notice of an exempt securities offering only disclosure document that is required to be filed with the This document discloses biographical information about the offering, company, use of proceeds, and the principals of the company.
 Form D is not subject to a review or approval by the SEC, but is a required notification document, and must be filed within 15 days of the first sale to investors.
 If the offering is ongoing, Form D updates must be filed again each year the offering is open.